johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 Editing tab
 ===========

-Some cunningly crafted dungeons feature maps that "wrap around" from one side to the other --- you step off the edge of the map, and you'll find yourself entering on the opposite side (e.g., the first level of `Wizardry: Proving Grounds of the Mad Overlord <https://en.wikipedia.org/wiki/Wizardry:_Proving_Grounds_of_the_Mad_Overlord>`_, or the fourth spider-infested level of
-`Eye of the Beholder <https://en.wikipedia.org/wiki/Eye_of_the_Beholder_(video_game)>`_).
-You can enable this behaviour by ticking the **Movement wrap-around** checkbox.
-For consistency, this enables wrap-around cursor movement in all modes.
+This tab contains options that affect the workings of the editing operations.

+**Movement-wrap around** controls whether the cursor should appear on the opposite side when moved past the edges of the level (see the :ref:`moving-around:Movement wrap-around` for more details).